Author: Ameeba

 Conceptual Example Code

-Here is a conceptual example of how the vulnerability might be exploited using a malicious JavaScript code:
+The following conceptual example demonstrates how the vulnerability might be exploited using an HTTP request.

 Overview